yurivwarmerdam/necrofarmer/README.md

 - [ ] build debug (draw rect/circle/etc in worldspace.
 Probably pass to camera?
 Basically pass these commands.
 Maybe a call()-type construction would be nice.)
 - [ ] merge button project stuff where relvant
 - [ ] create a shorter game class

+- [ ] generic tiledata loading
+    - what tile data do I want to include?
+        - walkable (collision)
+        - buildable (ground)
+        - specific buildable (mine_buildable)
+        - walk_speed
+        - this _may_ also link up with click areas for selecting things
+- [ ] multitile integration
+    - slice to ribbons
+    - block tiles
+    - check if other tiles get overridden
+        - perhaps just throw an error/warning, reporting conflicting tiles?
+        - alternatively, jsut destroy everything conflicting instead.

+- Stardew does this through spawning entties when they are "tile entities", using the transparent tiles.
+I _believe_ concernedape adds tile data to supply/override tile properties.
+I do not need this FOR NOW.
+I do not think he uses any tiled-specific features to ensure something like a building will not overlap with path objects or somesuch.

+- This makes me think that I can split this work up into:
+    - tile entity spawning logic (can also include units!)
+        - This is also fine since there shouldn't be too many cases where you want an uninstantiated object already spawned on the map.
+        - after instantiating map: go over existing tile, and replace any privileged entity-specific tiles with thier respective object.
+        - Run their instantiate logic, that overrides surrounding tiles where needed, registers to navmesh, etc.
+        - THis makes the entity spawning logic a nice, separate extra step.
+    - ribbon cutting logic
+        - this sohuld be programmatic
+        - this should include some dict or somesuch for knowing the template of the building, and writing this to a navmesh layer (navmesh can be placeholder for now.)
+        - should probably be relatively generically available so entities can be spawned at runtime.
+        - _might_ be useful to have the tile origin be wherever makes the most sense when hovering using a cursor.

 bt.py